 Royal Irish Academy, June 13.-Rev. Professor Jellett, F.T.C.D., president, in the chair.
 The minutes of the previous meeting were read and confirmed.
 Dr. Sigerson, F.L.S., read a paper entitled "Further Researches on the Atmosphere."
 He showed that his former discoveries had been confirmed by later investigations, and proceeded to detail the results of his examination of "special atmospheres."
-His lecture was illusexamination of special atmospheres.
-This fecture was mis-trated with large diagrams representing some of the objects dis-covered.
+His lecture was illustrated with large diagrams representing some of the objects dis-covered.
 In "iron factory" air he found carbon, ash, and iron.
-The iron was discovered to be hollow balls averaging one two-thousandth part of an inch in diameter, their shell being only one thirty-thousandth, and the iron was then found to be transone thirty-thousandth, and the iron was then found to be translucid.
+The iron was discovered to be hollow balls averaging one two-thousandth part of an inch in diameter, their shell being only one thirty-thousandth, and the iron was then found to be transone thirty-thousandin, and the non-was then both to be diaments lucid.
 In "shirt factory" air there were found to be filaments of linen and cotton with minute eggs.
 The air of thrashing and oat-mills had fibres, fragments, starch grains, and spores.
 Scutch mills, from the character and quantity of the spongy, spiky dust and its effects, he declared to be human slaughter-houses.
 By a suggested alteration, the works could be kept free of the dust, and many lives saved.
 In the air of printing offices antimony was expected, and Dr Sullivan's analysis confirmed the expectation.
-It is, probably, present to an injurious extent in type. tion.
 It is, probably, present to an injurious extent in type-foundries.
 Stable air was shown to contain scales and hairs, and hair-dressers had a similar atmosphere.
 Smoke being microscopically examined, the tobacco-smoker's air was shown to contain globules of nicotine.
 He concluded by stating conclusions arrived at with regard to lung-functions and contagion.
-The results of Dr. Sigerson's investigations proved, as might be expected, that the air in special workshops contained floating in it particles of the débris of the different materials operated on in Some discussion followed, at the these particular localities. conclusion of which, on the motion of Prof. Sullivan, the paper was referred to the Council for publication.
+The results of Dr. Sigerson's investigations proved, as might be expected, that the air in special workshops contained floating in it particles of the dibris of the different materials operated on in Some discussion followed, at the these particular localities. conclusion of which, on the motion of Prof. Sullivan, the paper was referred to the Council for publication.
 John P. Keane, C.E., Calcutta, and Hugh Leonard, Kylemore, were elected members of the Academy.